Charles D. Gerson, M.D.

 - Clinical Professor and Supervisor, New York University Post-Doctoral Program in Psychoanalysis and Psychotherapy

 - Founding Co-Chair, Committee on Psychoanalysis and Health Care, Division 39 (Psychoanalysis), American Psychological Association

 - Faculty, Division of Gastroenterology, Mount Sinai School of Medicine

 In the area of health psychology, Dr. Gerson is a member of the teaching faculty at Mount Sinai School of Medicine.
-She has conducted original research and published articles about the psychological aspects of inflammatory bowel disease, and has served on the Scientific Advisory Board of the Crohn’s and Colitis Foundation of America.
-Dr. Gerson has presented nationally and internationally on functional GI illness. and she was Co-Chair of the Cross-Cultural Committee of the Functional Brain-Gut Research Group.
-She has now been appointed to the prestigious Rome Foundation as a member of the Committee on Multinational Aspects of FGID’s.
-Most recently, Dr. Gerson spent a month teaching at the University of Namibia in southern Africa, courtesy of a Fulbright award.
+Dr. Gerson has presented nationally and internationally on functional GI illness.
+She was Co-Chair of the Cross-Cultural Committee of the Functional Brain-Gut Research Group and was appointed by the Rome foundation to be a member of the Committee on Multinational Aspects of FGID’s.